sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

 ## 1.1 Functional Requirements

- 1. Support LLDP MED voice vlan and dscp marking value for phones to use
+ 1. Support LLDP MED voice vlan with dot1p, cos and dscp marking value for phones to use

+ 2. Support LLDP MED voice vlan configuration on physical interface

- 2. Support LLDP MED Power management functionality
+ 3. Support LLDP MED Power management functionality

- 3. Support configuring the management IP address to be advertised by LLDP
+ 4. Support configuring the management IP address to be advertised by LLDP

 ## 1.2 Configuration and Management Requirements